tevaughan/mnohaya-lita/README.md

     128:3     TiMidity                          TiMidity port 3

-At the shell prompt, first change to the directory that contains `mnohaya-lit.midi`.
+At the shell prompt, first change to the directory that contains `mnohaya-lita.midi`.
 Then do something like `pmidi -p 128:0 mnohaya-lita.midi`, where you substitute a port number that you see in your output from `pmidi -l`.